AchrafKassioui/Learning-iOS-Dev/README.md

 # Learning iOS dev

-This is a collection of notes I take while learning native iOS development.
-Notes are written in a candid style, in order to honestly capture the local mental model.
+These are notes I take while learning native iOS development.
+Notes are written in a candid style, in order to honestly capture the fuzzy mental model as I am learning.

 ## 9223372036854775807